 Ski Cooper has a good mix of beginner and intermediate terrain.
-You’ll find lots of green and blue groomers, as well as bumps, glades and a terrain park.
-The terrain is spread out over two sides of the mountain and includes 400 skiable acres.
+You’ll find lots of green and blue groomers, as well as bumps, glades, and a terrain park.
+The terrain is spread out over two sides of the mountain and includes 480 skiable acres.
 It gets 250 inches of light fluffy snow each year.
 There’s a total of 26 trails.

 Beginners and intermediates will find plenty of variety and long runs at Ski Cooper.
-There’s also not a whole lot of fast skiers to worry about whizzing by you.
-Ski Cooper is a locals mountain where everyone is having a good time skiing in the Rockies.
+There are also not a whole lot of fast skiers to worry about whizzing by you.
+Ski Cooper is a local mountain where everyone is having a good time skiing in the Rockies.

 The Chicago Ridge Snowcat Tours serves up some of the best cat skiing in the state.
-They operate on 2,460 acres of terrain in the San Isabel and White River National Forest.
+They operate on 2,600 acres of terrain in the San Isabel and White River national forests.
 You can see the Chicago Ridge while skiing at Ski Cooper and it looks massive.
 You’ll go up to 12,600 feet in elevation atop the Continental Divide.

 - Vertical: 1,200 ft (366 m)

 - Trails: 60

 Latest in Ski Cooper